-Corbyn explains how Labour hope to achieve a general election, on winning that election how the Party will negotiate a deal to ensure that people will not worst off after we leave the EU.
+Corbyn explains how Labour hope to achieve a general election, on winning that election how the Party will negotiate a deal to ensure that people will not be worst off after we leave the EU.

-Jeremy tells how a second referendum will not happen, that just the process and the time constraints make this an impossibility, Corbyn explains just going through the process of special legislation it would take several months.
+Jeremy tells how a second referendum will not happen, that just the process and the time constraints make this an impossibility, Corbyn explains just going through the process of special legislation would take several months.

 THE BREXIT MATHS THAT MAKES A NEW REFERENDUM IMPOSSIBLE

 Skwarkbox published two articles explaining the time had run out for a second referendum. it took some stick for doing so but it was undeniable accurate an extract of these articles explains the position.

 Labour supporters who recognise that reality – and the party’s sensible policy of honouring the referendum result – have also tended to believe that putting Corbyn’s Labour further from government is exactly why so many centrists, including unelected figures such as Blair, Mandelson and Adonis, are pushing so hard another referendum.